 |Children (2-7 years)||100 kn|

-More information about working hours, prices and rules of behavior can be found here.
+More information about working hours, prices, and rules of behavior is available here.

 The park includes 5 lovely lakes, where you can fish or relax lakeside surrounded by the rich scents of the forest.
 The lakes are un-creatively named as follows:

 - Drugo jezero (The second lake)